-- 6.2.8.2.
-A private line which provides a direct connection between GCAL and crisis and inpatient services Providers (e.g., emergency rooms, CSUs, MCTs, State hospitals) in order to coordinate referrals between parties. - 6.3.
-GCAL Staffing - 6.3.1.
-The Contractor will hire independently licensed clinicians with at least two (2) years' post-license experience, preferably in crisis intervention, or clinicians with a Georgia associate license and seven (7) years' post-license experience, preferably in crisis intervention, to respond to crisis calls taken in the Georgia GCAL location. - 6.3.1.1.
-If out-of-state sites are utilized for non-peak GCAL services, the Contractor will hire staff to respond to the crisis line who are independently licensed clinicians in the State in which they are located, with at least two (2) years post-license experience, preferably in crisis intervention.
+6.3 GCAL Staffing

+- 6.3.1 Crisis Intervention Specialists responsible for providing telephonic crisis intervention, triage, and follow-up.
+Crisis Intervention Specialists will include Crisis Counselors in four tiers:

+- Tier I: Certified Peer Specialists or Bachelor's degree

+- Tier II: Master's degree

+- Tier III: Associate license

+- Tier IV: Unrestricted/independent license

+At all times, at least one crisis intervention specialist with experience conducting behavioral crisis intervention for individuals with IDD will be available as defined in Section 6.
+GCAL.

+- 6.3.1.1.
+If out-of-state sites are utilized for GCAL services, the Contractor will hire staff to respond to the crisis line who meet staffing requirements as outlined above in 6.3.1.
 These individuals must, comply with all laws that govern professional practices for that state, meet experience and professional requirements comparable to Georgia's licensing laws, and successfully complete Employee training that ensures adequate knowledge of Georgia's BH and DD service delivery system and other community resources.
 (See Staffing Requirements in Administration Section 3.2.) - 6.3.2.
-The Contractor will hire and train individuals with at least a BA or BS degree, and at least two (2) years' experience in a mental health, addictive diseases, or IDD related field to manage routine access calls.
-(See Staffing Requirements in Administration Section 3.2.) - 6.3.3.
-The Contractor will hire supervisors to provide live call monitoring for all crisis call responders, with an increased frequency of review for those with Georgia associate licenses. - 6.3.4.
-The Contractor will hire a sufficient number of qualified staff to answer ninety-five percent (95%) of GCAL calls within fifteen (15) seconds.
-(See PGs for more information.) - 6.3.4.1.
-All calls to the published GCAL number will be live-answered and will not be sent through an automated attendant.
-Based on the technology utilized, DBHDD will allow the vendor to route calls from "safe" numbers such as known partners of providers, hospitals, etc. to be routed a trained BA or BS level staff for management. - 6.3.4.2.
-If the clinician answering the GCAL number determines that the call is a routine one, it is permissible for that call to be transferred to a BA or BS level, trained individual to manage the caller's requests. - 6.3.4.2.1.
-At all times, at least one crisis intervention specialist who has experience conducting behavioral crisis intervention for individuals with IDD or dual diagnosis (i.e., BH and IDD) will be available for consultation by phone or on site. - 6.3.4.2.2.
-The Contractor will hire, train, and make available at least one Certified Peer Specialist (CPS) with experience conducting BH crisis support for consultation by phone or on site during Peak Hours. - 6.3.4.2.3.
-The Contractor's GCAL staff will complete annual competency-based training that addresses, at a minimum, suicide risk assessment, crisis intervention, crisis screening and response protocols, associated performance requirements, and other required functions.
+The Contractor will hire supervisors to provide live call monitoring for all crisis call responders, with an increased frequency of review for those without Georgia licenses. - 6.3.3.
+Unless otherwise approved by DBHDD, all calls to the published GCAL number or forwarded from the National Suicide Prevention Lifeline will be live answered.
+Based on technology utilized, DBHDD will allowed the vendor to route calls from "safe" numbers such as known partners of providers, hospitals, etc. to be routed to trained staff for management. - 6.3.3.1.
+The Contractor will hire a sufficient number of qualified staff to answer ninetyfive percent (95%) of GCAL calls within thirty (30) seconds.
+(See PGs for more information.)

+- 6.3.3.1.1.
+At all times, at least one crisis intervention specialist who has experience conducting behavioral crisis intervention for individuals with IDD or dual diagnosis (i.e., BH and IDD) will be available for consultation by phone or on site. - 6.3.3.1.2.
+The Contractor will hire, train, and make available at least one Certified Peer Specialist (CPS) with experience conducting BH crisis support for consultation by phone or on site - 6.3.3.1.3.
+The Contractor's GCAL staff will complete annual competencybased training that addresses, at a minimum, suicide risk assessment, crisis intervention, crisis screening and response protocols, associated performance requirements, and other required functions.
 (See training requirements in the QM section.)

-6.4.
-GCAL Crisis Line Technology Requirements
+6.4 GCAL Crisis Line Technology